 In January 2014, Peter sorted out the pencils he uses regularly into a new set of zipped cases and prepared a small card to remind him of the performance of the contents of each set.
 The card for Inktense is presented here to show the vibrancy of the colours.

 You will note the very strong colours involved and the high pigmentation.
 Most colours show up much stronger after the addition of water.
 The first column of the chart shows the colours in their dry state.
 The second shows the addition of water, first in concentration and then as a sweep of a small amount of the wet colour off into a paler, less concentrated form.

-This type of card is invaluable to keep with your pencils.
+This type of card is invaluable to keep with all your derwent pencils.
 Watercolour pencils tend to become much stronger on the paper when wet with water, so this guide will help you spot areas and colours to take care with.

 The paper should be a hot pressed watercolour paper, the pencil reference and colour name is written in, and then two rows of colour blocks are worked against the names.

 In 2011 Derwent introduced a further new product in the Inktense group - Inktense Blocks.
 These are hard, pastel like sticks with a flat overall shape designed to be used as either a drawing tool (like pastel) or as a source for wet pigment (like a paint box pan colour).
 There are 24 colours available in sets of either 12 or 24.
 Pigment and handling are said to be the same as the Inktense pencils.

 Although not Derwent pencils this line was introduced early in 2012.
 They are triangular shaped soft wax crayons containing a soluble medium and strong pigment content.